hashicorp/terraform/website/source/docs/providers/aws/r/codedeploy_deployment_group.html.markdown

  * `trigger_events` - (Required) The event type or types for which notifications are triggered.
 The following values are supported: `DeploymentStart`, `DeploymentSuccess`, `DeploymentFailure`, `DeploymentStop`, `InstanceStart`, `InstanceSuccess`, `InstanceFailure`.
  * `trigger_name` - (Required) The name of the notification trigger.
  * `trigger_target_arn` - (Required) The ARN of the SNS topic through which notifications are sent.

+You can configure a deployment group to automatically rollback when a deployment fails or when a monitoring threshold you specify is met.
+In this case, the last known good version of an application revision is deployed.
+Only one rollback configuration block is allowed.

+ * `enabled` - (Optional) Indicates whether a defined automatic rollback configuration is currently enabled for this Deployment Group.
+If you enable automatic rollback, you must specify at least one event type.
+ * `events` - (Optional) The event type or types that trigger a rollback.
+Supported types are `DEPLOYMENT_FAILURE` and `DEPLOYMENT_STOP_ON_ALARM`.

+You can configure a deployment to stop when a CloudWatch alarm detects that a metric has fallen below or exceeded a defined threshold.
+Only one alarm configuration block is allowed.

+ * `alarms` - (Optional) A list of alarms configured for the deployment group.
+A maximum of 10 alarms can be added to a deployment group.
+ * `enabled` - (Optional) Indicates whether the alarm configuration is enabled.
+This option is useful when you want to temporarily deactivate alarm monitoring for a deployment group without having to add the same alarms again later.
+ * `ignore_poll_alarm_failure` - (Optional) Indicates whether a deployment should continue if information about the current state of alarms cannot be retrieved from CloudWatch.
+The default value is `false`.
+    * `true`: The deployment will proceed even if alarm status information can't be retrieved.
+    * `false`: The deployment will stop if alarm status information can't be retrieved.

 ## Attributes Reference